-Non-contracted providers who are interested in joining our network can find additional information on our website at marchvisioncare.com > Join Our Network.
+Out-of-state and/or non-contracted providers who are interested in joining our network can find additional information on our website at marchvisioncare.com > Join Our Network.

-1.3 providers.eyesynergy.com
+1.3 Providers.eysynergy.com

-We are proud to offer providers.eyesynergy.com, our web-based solution for electronic transactions.
+We are proud to offer providers.eyesynergy.com) our web-based solution for electronic transactions.
 On providers.eyesynergy.com, you can:

-- Verify member eligibility and benefit status - Obtain co-payment and remaining allowance information - Submit and track claims and lab orders electronically to reduce paperwork and eliminate costs - Create new accounts and grant access to multiple users with user administration capabilities - Generate confirmation numbers for services (for the definition of "confirmation number", refer to section 2.1) - Obtain detailed claim status including check number and paid date - Access online resources such as current PRGs, state-specific benefits, and the providers.eyesynergy.com User Guide
+- Verify member eligibility and benefit status - Obtain co-payment and remaining allowance information - Submit and track claims and lab orders electronically to reduce paperwork and eliminate costs - Create new accounts and grant access to multiple users with user administration capabilities - Generate confirmation numbers for services (for the definition of "confirmation number", refer to section 2.1) - Obtain detailed claim status including check number and paid date. - Access online resources such as a current copy of the PRG, state-specific benefits, and the providers.eyesynergy.com User Guide.

-Providers.eyesynergy.com is free to all participating providers.
+Providers.eyesynergy.com is provided free of charge to all participating providers.
 To access providers.eyesynergy.com, you can either:

-- Sign in at marchvisioncare.com and click on the orange and blue eyeSynergy® link located at the top of the page - go directly to providers.eyesynergy.com
+- Sign in to marchvisioncare.com UH and click on the orange and blue ^{eye}Synergy[®] link located at the top of the page - Go directly to providers.eyesynergy.com